Congressional District # 02

-Cleanup activities included construction of an 18-well groundwater extraction system; a groundwater treatment system, including air stripping (for VOC contamination from the Kysor Industrial site) and carbon adsorption (for chromium contamination from the Northernaire site); a soil vapor extraction (SVE) system with vapor-phase carbon adsorption for contaminated soils at the Kysor plant; and removal of approximately 1,000 cubic yards of contaminated soils at another property in the industrial park.
-All construction and soil removal work was completed by September 1996.
+Cleanup activities included construction of an 18-well groundwater extraction system; a groundwater treatment system, including air stripping (for VOC contamination from the Kysor site) and carbon adsorption (for chromium contamination from the Northernaire site); a soil vapor extraction (SVE) system with vapor phase carbon adsorption for contaminated soils at the Kysor plant; and removal of approximately 1,000 cubic yards of contaminated soils at another property in the industrial park.
+All construction and soil removal work were completed by September 1996.

 Data indicate that the groundwater treatment system treats about two million gallons of water per day and that the cleaned water is discharged to the Clam River.
 The system continues to operate as designed.
 Data also show that from 1996 through 2000, the SVE system removed 669 pounds of VOCs from the waste pit areas behind the Kysor plant.

 U.S. EPA completed the second five-year review for the Kysor Industrial site in September 2005.
-The Agency determined that the site remedy remained protective of human health and the environment over the short term; however, EPA made several recommendations to ensure that the remedy remained protective over the long term.
-The recommendations included confirming that the groundwater extraction system captured all of the contaminated groundwater emanating from the Kysor Industrial site, ensuring that all the groundwater cleanup levels were met, implementing land-use restrictions (institutional controls or ICs) in the part of Haring Township affected by the groundwater contaminant plume to prevent the use of contaminated groundwater for drinking, and completing a private well survey in the area.
-EPA found that a 1986 Haring Township zoning ordinance requires property owners to connect to the township water system if their residences are located within 200 feet of a water distribution line; however, owners were not required to abandon their private wells.
+Results of the review led the Agency to determine that the site remedy remained protective of human health and the environment in the short term.
+However, U.S. EPA made several recommendations to ensure that the remedy remained protective over the long term.
+These recommendations included confirming that the groundwater extraction system captured all of the contaminated groundwater emanating from the Kysor Industrial site, ensuring that all the groundwater cleanup levels were met, implementing land use restrictions (institutional controls or ICs) in the part of Haring Township affected by the groundwater contaminant plume to prevent the use of contaminated groundwater for drinking, and completing a private well survey in the area.
+A 1986 Haring Township zoning ordinance was found to require property owners to connect to the township water system if located within located within 200 feet of a water distribution line; however, owners were not required to abandon their private wells.